 Submission of course or seminar paper that fails to satisfy the requirement.
 Should a student's course or seminar paper fail to satisfy the writing requirement, in the judgment of the supervising faculty member, the student shall be ineligible to receive writing credit but may at the discretion of the instructor receive course credit.
 In such event, the student may, at the discretion of the instructor, continue to work on the research and writing project in the following semester to satisfy the upper class requirement provided that such additional work not be counted toward course credit or toward the grade for the course.

 Preparation of paper for publication in a student edited journal.
 At the discretion of the faculty member supervising the course, seminar, or Independent Study, a student may satisfy the writing requirement by preparing a paper intended for publication in a student law journal and may receive student editorial input concurrently with faculty supervision, provided that all elements of the upper class writing requirement are satisfied.
+Please note that students may not receive both independent study credit and journal note credit for written work that is substantially the same.
+Students will have to choose if they want the journal credit or independent study credit(s).

 PROFESSIONAL SKILLS REQUIREMENT